The five main areas of Human Resources

 Training and development

-The Human Resource Management department is responsible for overseeing that training and development takes place to induct a new hire to the team successfully.
+The Human Resources Management department is responsible for overseeing that training and development takes place to induct a new hire to the team successfully.
 These programmes are designed to help the new employee understand the company better and identify where their skills might be put to best use while learning new skills to perform better overall.

 Once training has been completed for the employee, the work of the HR team is not yet complete in this area.
 It’s important to gather feedback from the new staff member regarding the training and development programme.
 In this way, it’s easier to identify what aspects of the training work well and where improvements can be made.